-Police: Las Vegas music festival resumes, no shots fired
+Las Vegas music festival resumes after crowds rush exit

 “At this time, there is no evidence of a shooting,” the post said.

-Police told KSNV-TV that one person was injured as large groups of people were rushing from the Las Vegas Festival Grounds.
-The person’s injuries appear to be non-life-threatening.
+KSNV-TV reported that three people were taken to local hospitals with minor injuries after crowds rushed from the Las Vegas Festival Grounds.

 Festival organizers displayed a message on screens in the venue that said there was a security incident, authorities were investigating and to remain in place, officials said.